ldoocy/project_template/README.md

 ## Research Methods

+We developed an extended social force and personality model based on the Helbing's social force model, as well as real data from observed human motion.
-To explore our research questions, we utilized agent based modeling and AnyLogic.
+To explore our research questions, we utilized agent based modeling.
+Our model was implemented using AnyLogic software.

-(Cellular Automata, Agent-Based Model, Discrete Event Continuous Modeling...)(Python or Anylogic)
+First, we created a simplified simulation of a hallway pedestrian scenario to replicate Helbing's work.
+To build upon this model, we added an additional variable to consider individual personality.
+Specifically, we focused on introversion and extraversion, two diametrically opposed constructs referring to the degree to which

 (Steps in the process)